OpenDFM/NeuSym-RAG/documents/dataset.md

 - [tat_docs.zip](https://huggingface.co/datasets/qinchuanhui/UDA-QA/resolve/main/src_doc_files/tat_docs.zip?download=true)

 > Notice, the original dataset only contains the specific or oracle PDF page instead of the complete PDF file for each instance, which we believe is not practical in real-world scenarios.
-Thus, we refer to [UDA-Benchmark](https://github.com/qinchuanhui/UDA-Benchmark?tab=readme-ov-file#book-dataset-uda-qa) and download the raw PDF files ([tat_docs.zip](https://huggingface.co/datasets/qinchuanhui/UDA-QA/resolve/main/src_doc_files/tat_docs.zip?download=true)).
+Thus, we refer to [UDA-Benchmark](https://github.com/qinchuanhui/UDA-Benchmark?tab=readme-ov-file#book-dataset-uda-qa) and download the raw PDF files ([tat_docs.zip](https://huggingface.co/datasets/qinchuanhui/UDA-QA/resolve/main/src_doc_files/tat_docs.zip?download=true)).To extract the list of reports with complete original file, we also introduce [tat_qa.csv](https://github.com/qinchuanhui/UDA-Benchmark/blob/main/dataset/qa/tat_qa.csv) from UDA.

 TODO: other benchmarks relevant to PDF.